19th Century Homes

 By Tim Lambert

 Well off people lived in very comfortable houses in the 19th century.
 (Although their servants lived in cramped quarters, often in the attic).
-For the first time furniture was mass-produced.
+For the first time, furniture was mass-produced.
 That meant it was cheaper but unfortunately standards of design fell.
-To us middle class Victorian homes would seem overcrowded with furniture, ornaments and knick-knacks.
-However only a small minority could afford this comfortable lifestyle.
+To us, middle-class 19th-century homes would seem overcrowded with furniture, ornaments, and knick-knacks.
+However, only a small minority could afford this comfortable lifestyle.

 Women in the 19th Century